shawnesquivel/goggins-alarm/supabase/README.md

-# Supabase Integration for Goggins Alarm
+# Supabase Integration for Deep Work Timer

-This directory contains Supabase configurations, database migrations, and serverless functions for the Goggins Alarm app.
+This directory contains Supabase configurations, database migrations, and serverless functions for the Deep Work Timer app.

 ## Structure